laminlabs/lamin-docs/docs/glossary.md

 sample
     In biology, a sample is an instance or part of a biological system.

+    In classical statistics, a sample usually refers to a set of observations drawn from a population.
-    In statistics (machine learning), a sample is an observation of a set of random variables (features, labels, metadata).
+    In machine learning, a sample often refers to a single observation (one row) of random variables (features, labels, metadata).

     Depending on the observational unit chosen for representing data, the statistical sample might correspond 1:1 to a biological sample.
     Often, this choice presents interesting cases, as variation across physical samples -- targeted in the experimental design -- can be directly explained by variation across statistical (digital) samples.